openshift/hive/docs/using-hive.md

   region: us-east1
 ```

-### MachineConfig
+### Machine Pools

 To manage `MachinePools` Day 2, you need to define these as well.
-The definition must match what was specified in the `InstallConfig`.
+The definition of the worker pool should mostly match what was specified in `InstallConfig` to prevent replacement of all worker nodes.

+`InstallConfig` is limited to the one worker pool, but Hive can sync additional machine pools Day 2.

 ```yaml
 apiVersion: hive.openshift.io/v1